econia-labs/econia/doc/doc-site/docs/off-chain/python-sdk.md

 - Granular prices such that the value of an asset is roughly continuous.
 - Specific minimum order sizes such that everyone can trade, and attacks are stopped.

-Towards those ends, let's use 0.001 `eAPT` for the order size granularity, that is lot size precision.
+Towards those ends, let's use 0.001 `🚀` for the order size granularity, that is lot size precision.
-Let's also use 0.001 `eUSDC` for the price granularity, equivalent to one-hundredth of a penny.
+Let's also use 0.001 `💩` for the price granularity, equivalent to one-hundredth of a penny.
-Last, we'll use a minimum order size of 0.5 `eAPT` so that small orders are allowed while preventing attacks.
+Last, we'll use a minimum order size of 0.5 `🚀` so that small orders are allowed while preventing attacks.

 The `get_market_parameters_integer` helper from the SDK will give us the configuration variables needed to achieve these outcomes: